The whole route |

 By the time I catch up with my walking Buddy in Naseby I'm the best part of an hour late.
 I'm also bursting for the toilet.
 This is a matter of some urgency and drastic action has to be taken in the nearby churchyard albeit discretely.

 There is a large gathering of Quad bikes assembling outside the village store.
-It very much looks like they are going down the same muddy, narrow lane we are going down.
+It very much looks like they are going down the same muddy, narrow lane we he have planned.
 Best to let them clear out the way first I think.

 Wouldn't you know it we pass through what looks like a reclamation yard and there are toilets stacked up!
 Typical.